Written by Liam Darville

 The question however is valid.
 Which is better for Fat Loss?

 To answer this we need to look at both diets, compare, contrast and come to an informed decision.

 HF diets have been linked with many health benefits.
 Lowering body-weight, total cholesterol levels, blood pressure and Triglyceride (Fat) blood levels.
-Increasing High Density Lipoproteins (HDL’s) and lowering serum insulin and blood glucose levels, believed to aid in the prevention and control of diabetes.
-HF diets have, therefore, been shown to improve health markers, reducing the risk of Cardiovascular Disease, Diabetes and Obesity.

 In terms of body composition HF diets (provided they contain adequate protein >1.6g.kg) are linked to increased Fat Free Mass (FFM), lowered body fat and body-weight.
 This occurs in conjunction with exercise.
 We can, consequently, suggest that HF diets are beneficial for fat loss goals.
-One thing to bear in mind, is that whilst proponents of high fat diets will claim (truthfully) that HF diets lead to increased Lipolysis (Fat Oxidation), this in reality simply means that you are consuming more fat so will, necessarily, burn more.
+One thing to bear in mind is that whilst supporters of high fat diets will claim (truthfully) that HF diets lead to increased Lipolysis (Fat Oxidation), this in reality simply means that you are consuming more fat so will, necessarily, burn more.

 Well as it turns out very similarly to HF diets, High CHO diets have a number of health benefits.
 Linked to lowered body-weight, total cholesterol, blood pressure and circulating Triglyceride levels.
-An increase in HDL’s and lowered serum Insulin and blood glucose levels have also been found.
-High CHO diets have been shown to positively affect health markers and lower Cardiovascular Disease risks.

 That sounds familiar…..